 In the last year or so, the Happy Pear have gradually seeped into my consciousness.
 I’d heard them mentioned by Riverford, Jamie Oliver, in the press and through various food bloggers, but I’d never seen any of their recipes.
 I’m now the happy owner of their latest book The World of the Happy Pear, to be published soon, on 2nd June.
 To celebrate National Vegetarian Week, I’m excited to say, I also have two copies of the book to giveaway.

-Well I know it’s very hard to make brownies healthy, but I have done my best to make these ones as healthy as possible whilst still retaining their essential sweet fudgy brownieness.
-I used coconut oil and cashew nut butter instead of butter and rapadura instead of sugar.
-And to top it off, my flour of choice was freekah.
-Freekah, Rapadura?
-Read on.
+Well I know it’s very hard to make brownies healthy, but bear with me.
+I’ve done my best to make these cashew nut butter brownies as healthy as possible whilst still retaining their essential sweet fudgy brownieness.
+I think I’ve done it.

 Having been sent eight large ripe Peruvian Hass avocados, I didn’t have a great deal of time to use them up.
 Following on from the avocado chocolate chip cookies I made a few weeks ago, I wanted to continue with the avocado baking theme.
 Leafing through the accompanying booklet, I found a recipe for Peruvian Hass avocado brownies.
 With my well known love of all things brownie, I didn’t need to cogitate further.